mmomtchev/mmomtchev/ZOO-Project-mmomtchev-GSOC-2022.md

 The current latest LTS version of Node.js, Node.js 16.x, is to be embedded in the `ZOO-Kernel` executable following the same architecture as SpiderMonkey.

-It is worth noting that the next LTS version of Node.js, Node.js 18 is scheduled to be released during the GSOC timeline.
+It is worth noting that the next LTS version of Node.js, Node.js 18 is scheduled to be released during the GSoC timeline.
 As this version is not expected to replace the 16.x as recommended version until October 2022, it is believed that Node.js 16.x remains the safer choice.

 Node.js supports being built as a shared library since version 12.x.
 This feature is used by the Electron project which is its main maintainer.
 It allows the JS runtime to be loaded inside the address space of the calling program and to both call JS functions from the native code and expose native functions to the JS code.